sbarex/QLMarkdown/README.md

 ## Screenshots

-### Quicklook Markdown preview
+### Quick Look Markdown preview

 ![main interface](./assets/img/preview-screenshot.png)

 ## Installation

-To use the quicklook preview you must launch the application at least once.
-In this way the quicklook extension will be discovered by the system.
+To use the Quick Look preview you must launch the application at least once.
+In this way the Quick Look extension will be discovered by the system.
-After the first execution, the quicklook extension will be available (and enabled) among those present in the System preferences/Extensions.
+After the first execution, the Quick Look extension will be available (and enabled) among those present in the System preferences/Extensions.

 ## Markdown processing